 The grounds steal the show, however.
 Ojetti had the original Italian gardens replanted in the 19th century (a stone inscription dates them to 1913) and they continue to beguile today.
 We sit down for dinner on the pebbly terrace atop the symmetrical rose beds, terracotta vases and pietra serena fountains.
 The scene is as pretty as they come: sage-toned tables, graceful wrought iron chairs, pink-striped cushions, raffia chargers, and an exceedingly elegant gold and green lamp that I have to resist stashing in my purse.
 (Don’t worry, Il Salviatino, I refrained.)
 Not only is the setting appealing, so too are the waiting staff with their impeccably groomed facial hair, twinkling eyes and laidback yet adept approach.
 Maybe that’s a Giacomo Milano trademark, the renowned catering chain founded by Collodi-born Giacomo Bulleri back in 1958, although—full disclosure—I couldn’t possibly say, having never eaten at the Milanese haunt.
 The restaurateur died in 2019, yet his legacy lives on with sophisticated outposts at Lake Como’s Grand Hotel Tremezzo, on the Italian Riviera in Santa Margherita Ligure and in a gorgeous garden in central Pietrasanta.

 A duo of desserts—Bomba di Giacomo, a strawberries and cream confection, and a chocolate and hazelnut profiterole—sends me floating back to Room 26 on the piano nobile.
 Occupying one of the six arches of the loggia, the Duomo shimmers like a beacon within touching distance through the floor-to-ceiling window.
-It might be on the bijou side (the wardrobe capacity is next to nothing), but this jewel with hand-painted trompe-d’oeil of the billowing canopy on the terrace below entices me into the sweetest slumber.
+It might be on the bijou side, but this jewel with hand-painted trompe-d’oeil of the billowing canopy on the terrace below entices me into the sweetest slumber.
 I dream of languishing summer nights—and langoustine.

 About Giacomo al Salviatino